LynxGeekNYC/collatz-conjecture/README.md

 Note that this modified script will generate the Collatz sequence for an infinite number of starting numbers, but it is extremely unlikely to find a sequence that does not eventually reach 1.

 # Variations of the scripts
-I made two separate scripts.
-One is standard CPU and one is for GPU.
+I made 4 separate scripts.

+- One is Python standard CPU and one is for GPU.
+- One is C++ using CUDA (NVIDIA) and one is for OpenCL.
+NVIDIA is more powerful.

 # Warning
 I had no time to test run it for a long time so I have no idea what it will do with overheating the GPU.